vwkd/code-system/src/languages/rust/reference.md

 - beware: don't confuse with closure ❗️
 - best practice to accept closure to be most general
 - syntax is lowercase `fn`
+- also called function signature, in contrast to specific unique anonymous function type